Social Action Committee is one of the four committees that comprise our Social Justice Alliance. The other committees are:

 Our Mission Statement

-Grounded in our Unitarian-Universalist Principles, the Social Justice Committee of the UUFSB supports and encourages our congregation to act for positive change at local, national, and global levels through service, education, witness and advocacy.
+Grounded in our Unitarian-Universalist Principles, the Social Action Committee of the UUFSB supports and encourages our congregation to act for positive change at local, national, and global levels through service, education, witness and advocacy.

 Our faith requires that we act to heal our world by: